oguzhan18/crt-scrapper/ReadMe.md

-# NestJS Scraper Library (1.0.0)
+# CRT Scrapper Library (1.0.3)

 ## Overview
-NestJS Scraper Library is a versatile and easy-to-use tool for scraping data from web pages.
-It provides a robust and flexible framework for performing web scraping tasks with Node.js and NestJS.
+CRT Scrapper Library is a versatile and easy-to-use tool for scraping data from web pages.
+It provides a robust and flexible framework for performing web scraping tasks on backend technologies such as Node.js and NestJS.

 ## Features
 - Scrapes data from web pages based on provided URL and target class